-The Group owns 69.69 per cent. of Kazzinc, a fully integrated zinc producer with significant copper, precious metals and lead resources in Kazakhstan.
-Kazzinc owns three major polymetallic facilities, Zyrianovsk, Ridder and Ust-Kamenogorsk, as well as a gold mining operation, Vasilkovskoye in Kokshetau.
-Kazzinc's major operations are located primarily in Eastern Kazakhstan, spread over six towns.
-In total, Kazzinc operates six mines and an ore stockpile, two concentrators, two zinc smelters, a gold recovery plant, a recently completed copper smelter, a recently upgraded lead smelter and a precious metals refinery.
+The Group owns 69.7 per cent. of Kazzinc, a fully integrated zinc producer with significant copper, precious metals and lead resources in Kazakhstan.
+Kazzinc owns three major polymetallic facilities, Zyrianovsk, Ridder and Ust-Kamenogorsk, as well as two gold mining operations, Altyntau Kokshetau (Vasilkovskoye) and Komarovskoye.
+Kazzinc's polymetallic operations are located primarily in Eastern Kazakhstan.
+In total, Kazzinc operates eight mines and an ore stockpile, two polymetallic concentrators, two zinc smelters, a gold recovery plant, a recently completed copper smelter, a recently upgraded lead smelter and a precious metals refinery.
 Kazzinc also owns and operates a variety of auxiliary units which support its mining, smelting and refining operations.

-Kazzinc's gold assets include its 100 per cent. ownership interest in Ridder-Sokolny and Vasilkovskoye.
-Vasilkovskoye is located in the Akmola region, 17 kilometers to the north of the city of Kokshetau, and is the largest gold mining and processing operation in Kazakhstan.
+Kazzinc's gold assets include its 100 per cent. ownership interest in Altyntau Kokshetau, which is the largest gold mining and processing operation in Kazakhstan.